Ada-Developers-Academy/core-unit-2/api-1-setup-read/read-all-books.md

 ### !challenge
 * type: ordering
 * id: 7GgQrh
-* title: Reading All Books
+* title: Read All Books Endpoint
 ##### !question

 Arrange the options below so that they reflect what our `get_all_books` route does: